Radvendii/MAR1D/README.md

 ## Under Construction
 The game is undergoing a lot of changes.
 I'd like to get it into shape so I can be proud to put it out there.
 Until I do, don't expect the README to match the game or anything like that.

-Only one thing remains to be done:
+Things remaining to be done:

+- Fix koopa shell behaviour
+- Finish visual sfx
 - Trailer

 (also, some minor cleanup things, and i'm sure i'll stumble across a couple other things while those are getting done)